renayo/cosmic_semiotics/README.md

 # Minor planet orbits and the use of minor planet nomenclature in news articles: computational materials for publication

-Raw data and all code.

-The code is in either Python or Mathematica Wolfram language.
-(You can download Wolfram Mathematica for a month-long free trial.)

-The PDF of the code for results generation is available here too, if you just want to look at that.
-It was created in landscape mode to accomodate the width needed.

----

 # Cosmic Semiotics: Minor Planet Orbits and Astronyms in the News
 ## Research Summary